1985 New England Patriots season: Week 16

 After winning against the Bengals, fans stormed the field and tore down the goal posts.
 Fans proceeded to walk down Route 1 with the goalposts, accidentally hitting an overhead wire and nearly electrocuting themselves.

 Postseason

-Wild Card
+Wild card

 This was only the second postseason win in Patriots history, and the first since 1963.

 Divisional

-Conference Championship
+Conference championship

-In the 1986 AFC Championship Game, the Patriots ran the ball on 59 out of 71 offensive plays, amassing 255 rushing yards in an upset of the favored Dolphins.
+In the 1985 AFC Championship Game, the Patriots ran the ball on 59 out of 71 offensive plays, amassing 255 rushing yards in an upset of the favored Dolphins.

+The New England Patriots became the first team in NFL history to win three playoff games on the road in the same postseason.